VUnit/vunit/docs/about.rst

 OSVVM
 *****

-OSVVM 2015.03 is `redistributed`_ with VUnit for your convenience.
-Minor `modifications`_ have been made to enable GHDL support.
-Derivative work is also located under `examples/vhdl/osvvm\_integration/src`_.
+OSVVM is `redistributed`_ with VUnit for your convenience.
+Derivative work is located under `examples/vhdl/osvvm\_integration/src`_.
 These files are licensed under the terms of `ARTISTIC License`_.

-|copy| 2010 - 2016 by SynthWorks Design Inc. All rights reserved.
+|copy| 2010 - 2017 by SynthWorks Design Inc. All rights reserved.

 .. _xUnit: http://en.wikipedia.org/wiki/XUnit
 .. _Jenkins: http://jenkins-ci.org/